karri-pooja/BankingOperations-1/README.md

   Java, PostgreSQL, JDBC, Hibernate, HTML, JavaScript, CSS, Java script, Bootstrap, Tomcat Server.

 # Features:
+List of features ready and TODOs for future development:
-  A customer can apply for an account.
+  1) As a customer can apply for an account, view their balance, and make withdrawals and deposits , transfer amount to another account.
-  A customer can view their balance.
-  A customer can make withdrawals.
+  2) As an employee can aprove or deny accounts and view account balances for their customers, view all the customers of their bank.

+# To Do:
+Can also add the auothentication process by sending OTP to their mobile number for every operation rather than using ID and Password.

 # Getting Started :
    git clone https://github.com/karri-pooja/BankingOperations-1.git
    import the folder to eclipse.
    Start the Tomcat server.
    Run the project.

-# Usage :